The Rector's management team 2021 - 2025

-NHH’s management team consists of the rector, the deputy rector and three vice-rectors.
+NHH’s management team consists of the rector, three vice-rectors and two directors.
 The chair of the NHH board is externally appointed.

 Rector Øystein Thøgersen is NHH’s academic and administrative leader and acts as the school’s official representative.
-He took office 1 August 2017 and will serve for a fixed term of four years.
+He took office 1 August 2021 for his second fixed term of four years.

 Øystein Thøgersen, Rector

 Geir Mikalsen, Director of Communications and External Relations

 Download high resolution pictures of the rectors

 Øystein Thøgersen (b.
 1964) is a professor at the Department of Economics, which he joined in 1999.
 Thøgersen is “siviløkonom” from BI Norwegian Business School, and received his PhD at NHH in 1995.

 Thøgersen's research interests include international macroeconomics, financial markets and public finance with a special focus on fiscal policy and social security.

 He has been head of the Department of Economics, a member of the board of NHH since 2013 and is chairman of the board at the Centre for Applied Research at NHH (SNF).

 Thøgersen served as a member of the executive board of Norges Bank (the central bank of Norway) from 2004-2009.
 He has made policy contributions as a member of an advisory council to the Norwegian Ministry of Finance, and as the head of the Norwegian governmental commission on the guidelines for fiscal policy and the spending of public revenues from the petroleum sector.